DataEdgeSystems/flights-analytics/README.md

 #Realtime analytics with Aerospike

 ##Problem
-You want to perform analytics on your BigData stored in Aerospike, and Hadoop is too slow to meet the business requirements
+You want to perform analytics on your BigData stored in Aerospike, and Hadoop is not fast enough to meet the business requirements
 ##Solution
 Use an Aerospike Aggregation on data streaming from the output of a query.
 Aggregations are the union of a query on a secondary index and one or more StreamUDFs.